Russett, Maryland

-Russett is an unincorporated planned community of 613 acre within the Maryland City CDP in far-western Anne Arundel County, Maryland, United States, near the city of Laurel.
+Russett is an unincorporated planned community of 613 acre within the Maryland City census-designated place in far-western Anne Arundel County, Maryland, United States.
 It is situated in a park-like setting complemented by 12 mi of walking trails and a 70 acre lake nature preserve.

 Approximately 13,000 residents live in Russett, which is divided into 21 residential neighborhoods, including four condominium communities, 11 town homes, and six single-family home neighborhoods.
-Three apartment rental properties on four sites pay assessments to Russett, as do several on-site commercial properties, including a Walmart and Sam's Club.
+Three apartment rental properties on four sites pay assessments to Russett, as do several on-site commercial properties.
 The community is built out to a capacity of 3,600 units.

 Organization

 The Russett Community Association, Inc. (RCA) is the homeowners' association (HOA), and all homeowners are members.
 Annual HOA fees paid by homeowners fund an annual $2.5 million budget, which goes toward maintenance of playgrounds; a tot lot; tennis, basketball and beach volleyball courts; four pools and a pool house; walking trails; a community center; and private security.
-The county opened a police substation near the community in 2006.
+Russett is served by the Western District of Anne Arundel County police.
+The police substation is about 8 miles away in Odenton and opened in 2006.

 Except for condominiums, which have their own board of directors, each neighborhood has a committee with up to three members (elected at the annual RCA meeting).
 These three elect a chairperson who serves as the voting member.
 Representatives from all neighborhoods meet monthly and advise on community issues, with voting members deciding on changes to community documents, special fee assessments, and membership in the board of directors.

 In November 2018, FirstService Residential contracted with Russett to provide property management services for the community.

 Geography

 Russett is bordered by the Little Patuxent River and 70 acres of wetlands within the Oxbow Lake Nature Preserve, which attracts waterfowl and other birds.
-The Nature Conservancy considers the preserve's Laurel Oxbow Lake the largest naturally occurring freshwater lake in the state.
+The Nature Conservancy considers the preserve's Oxbow Lake the largest naturally occurring freshwater lake in the state.
 Also adjacent to Russett, along its southwestern borders, is an undisturbed 78 acre land parcel owned by the Anne Arundel County Board of Education.